historic cattle estate uruguay

 Irureta Goyena Ediciones

-Juan Manual Blanes, Uruguayan painter, 1870's
+early pioneers with ox cart, Juan Manual Blanes, Uruguayan painter, 1870's

 Raimond Quinsac Monvoisin, french painter/traveller, 1842, "Soldado de Rosas"

-Pulperia (rural grocery/saloon) painted middle of 19th century
+Pulperia (rural grocery/saloon), mid 19th century painting

 A traveller's report of the 1890s